lintalist/lintalist/readme.md

+I just forked this at GitHub.
+This is NOT the original lintalist.
+For that see https://github.com/lintalist/lintalist

-﻿Lintalist: Searchable interactive lists to copy & paste text, run scripts, using easily exchangeable bundles - http://lintalist.github.io/
+Lintalist: Searchable interactive lists to copy & paste text, run scripts, using easily exchangeable bundles - http://lintalist.github.io/

 # Introduction